 Proving your site can be trusted because it is secure.

-  Fixing all errors that have been found in your SEO audit and corrected them.
+Fix all errors that have been found in your SEO audit and correct them.

 The internal links that support the topics on other pages within your site.

 The images that support the copy with alternative (alt) text.

 The site speed of your site, which is fast enough to keep people from waiting.

 Points to Remember